awsdocs/aws-sdk-for-javascript-v3/doc_source/sns-examples-managing-topics.md

 export  { snsClient };
 ```

-This example code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/sns/src/libs/snsClient.js)\.
+This example code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/sns/src/libs/snsClient.js)\.

 Create a Node\.js module with the file name `sns_settopicattributes.js`\.
 Configure the SDK as previously shown\.

 Create an object containing the parameters for the attribute update, including the `TopicArn` of the topic whose attributes you want to set, the name of the attribute to set, and the new value for that attribute\.
 You can set only the `Policy`, `DisplayName`, and `DeliveryPolicy` attributes\.
 Pass the parameters to the `SetTopicAttributesCommand` method of the `SNS` client class\.
-To call the `SetTopicAttributesCommand` method, create an asynchronous function invoking an Amazon SNS cleint service object, passing the parameters object\.
+To call the `SetTopicAttributesCommand` method, create an asynchronous function invoking an Amazon SNS client service object, passing the parameters object\.

 **Note**
 Replace *ATTRIBUTE\_NAME* with the name of the attribute you are setting, *TOPIC\_ARN* with the Amazon Resource Name \(ARN\) of the topic whose attributes you want to set, and *NEW\_ATTRIBUTE\_VALUE* with the new value for that attribute\.